Puss in Boots (1922 film): Plot

 The hero of the tale is an unnamed young man, a commoner.
 Julius is his male black cat.
 The hero is in love with the daughter of a king, and the feeling is mutual.
 Julius is in love with the white female cat of the king, who also serves as the royal chauffeur.
 The king objects to both relationships and throws the commoner and his cat out of the palace.
 The rejected duo head to a movie theater, seeking entertainment.
 They watch a film featuring "Rodolph Vaselino" (Rudolph Valentino) as a bullfighter.
 The film inspires Julius to form a plan which will allow his master to win the hand of the royal daughter.
 But Julius first asks for a prize for his services, a pair of boots.

 In time, the duo organizes a bullfighting spectacle, with the hero in disguise as a masked bullfighter.
 Julius' original plan was to use a hypnotic machine to control the bull and impress the king.
 The actual fight ends up involving a more physical struggle, but the hero does come out on top.
 The king is suitably impressed to offer the hand of his daughter to the masked bullfighter.

 Shortly after, the king wishes to learn the identity of his prospective son-in-law.
 He is enraged to discover the commoner he dislikes behind the mask of the bullfighter.
 But the hero leads the royal daughter in a quick escape, followed by Julius and the chauffeur.
-The four of them make it to the royal car and escape, while the king briefly and futilely gives chase on foot.
+The four of them make it to the royal automobile and escape, while the king briefly and futilely gives chase on foot.
 The films ends with the car speeding off into the distance.